Elizabeth line: What is Crossrail and when does it open?

 The line is expected to increase London's train capacity by 10%.

 Services carry up to 1,500 passengers - significantly more than a London Underground train.

 The line travels across the overground rail network, while the central section runs through tunnels and connects with Tube and other rail services.

+Full details of the route can be found on the Crossrail website.

 When will the line open?

-At 06:30 BST on Tuesday 24 May, the first train will depart from Abbey Wood, destined for Paddington.
+At 06:30 BST on Tuesday 24 May, the first train will leave Abbey Wood, destined for Paddington.

 A full service will not be immediately available.

-Initially, trains will run six days a week, every five minutes from 06:30 to 23:00 with no Sunday service, and the the line will operate in three parts - from Abbey Wood to Paddington, from Heathrow and Reading to Paddington, and between Shenfield to Liverpool Street.
+Initially, trains will run six days a week, every five minutes from 06:30 to 23:00 with no Sunday service.
+The line will operate in three parts - from Abbey Wood to Paddington, from Heathrow and Reading to Paddington, and Shenfield to Liverpool Street.

 Bond Street station in central London will not open until later this year due to problems during construction.